xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 See gateserver.ini and configuration.ini  file for configuration example

 **COMMAND LINE OPTIONS:**
--debug                  : enables debug mode (to be done)
+-debug                  : enable debug mode
+-env                    : enable development mode
--db path                : set database path (to be done)
+-db path                : set database path
--dc path                : set disk cache path (to be done)
+-dc path                : set disk cache path
--user username          : set username (to be done)
+-user username          : set username
--pwd password           : set password (to be done)
+-pwd password           : set password
+-eeprom                 : enables refresh of device eeprom at every connection
+-tdl int                : TCP read deadline in hours (default 24)
+-fth int                : set failure threshold in severe mode (default 3)

 -echo                   : enter the echo mode (to be done)
 -cdelay int             : specifies the maximum delay for recovery data usage(to be done)
--dmode Int              : specifies an execution mode (0: default, 1: full test, 2: short test) (to be done)
 -dumpentry              : forces all entry values/activity to be written in a log file for debug (to be done)
 -st string              : set start time, time specified as HH:MM (to be done)
--eeprom                 : enables refresh of device eeprom at every connection (to be done)
 -nosample               : disable automatic check for database recovery (to be done)
 -dbsupdate              : enable DBS integrity check HTTP API (to be done)
--tdl int                : TCP read deadline in hours (default 24) (to be done)

 **INSTALLATION**
 Executable file: gateserver(.exe)